Skip to the content.

 Walking through the Demo Flow

 From the main UI page, if you click the "Optimize Laptop Supply Chain" button, it should kick off the flow for the backend components.
-You may need to refresh the page (some time the OIDC token / User session expires).
+You may need to refresh the page (some time the OIDC token / User session expires). if it fails, try restarting the agentgateway as that can cache JWKS and become stale.

 The flow we see will look like this: